 n- order of microphone.

-When G is known then it is enough for calculating SNR value.
-But in most cases this may result in wrong results.
-This is why it is better to calculate relative non absolute values of distance.
-Using this ideology microphones can be compared with human ear.
+When G is known, then it is enough for calculating SNR value.
+But in most cases, this may end up with wrong results.
+This is why it is better to calculate relative non-absolute values of distance.
+Using this ideology, microphones can be compared with human ear.
 Then we can write:

 R=R0 · 10 · 0.05·(G-G0)-0.005 · ΔSp;

-where R0 – distance of hearing sound with human ear, R- distance with directional microphone, G0 – ear directional coefficient. ΔSp – sensitivity difference between ear and microphone.
+Where R0 – a distance of hearing sound with the human ear, R- distance with a directional microphone, G0 – ear directional coefficient. ΔSp – sensitivity difference between ear and microphone.

-In the diagram we can see that when G=15dB(value for good microphone) then distance is about 3 times bigger than ear.
-Practically speaking if we compare human ear and directional microphone in city (noisy area) then values would be like human ear can hear human speech at distance about 2- 4m and directional microphone can from about 6 – 12m.
-Outside city where noise level is low, ear can hear at distance 10m while directional microphone from more than 30m.
+In the diagram, we can see that when G=15dB(value for good microphone) then the distance is about three times bigger than the ear.
+Practically speaking if we compare human ear and directional microphone in the city (noisy area) then values would be like human ear can hear human speech at a distance about 2- 4m and directional microphone can from about 6 – 12m.
+Outside city where the noise level is low, the ear can hear at distance 10m while directional microphone from more than 30m.

-Of course there are more advanced methods like digital multichannel filtering and using high sensitivity sensors where threshold may reach -15dB.
-Sensitivity can also be increased by increasing size of antenna.
+Of course, there are more advanced methods like digital multichannel filtering and using high sensitivity sensors where the threshold may reach -15dB.
+Sensitivity can also be increased by increasing the size of antenna.

-As we mentioned at the beginning calculation shows that reaching 100 or 200 distance with directional microphones is quite difficult task.
-Normally there are directional microphones in market that can effectively register human speech (76dB) at distances about 50m.
+As we mentioned at the beginning calculation shows that reaching 100 or 200m distance with directional microphones is quite a difficult task.
+Typically there are directional microphones in the market that can effectively register human speech (76dB) at distances close to 50m.

-Today a spy technologies are accessible for everyone.
-Mobile apps such as TheTruthSpy can make smart phone fully featured remote tracker, microphone and logger.
+Today spy technologies are accessible for everyone.
+Mobile apps such as TheTruthSpy can make smartphone fully featured remote tracker, microphone, and logger.